kev-luo/reddit-clone-server/readme.md

       2. validate password with argon2.verify
 6. store cookie in user's browser with sessions for authentication
    1. set up redis store
+   2. once a cookie is saved to our browser, whenever we make followup requests, that cookie will be sent to the server along with the request.
+The server identifies me based on the cookie